ScilifelabDataCentre/OrderPortal/README.md

 Authentication uses one single database, meaning that the same user account can be used to access to different facilities.

-All user accounts can be set as inactive, in case the person leaves or as a means of blocking invalid use.
-Deletion of a user account is never allowed (except in special circumstances, by System administrators).
+User accounts can be set as inactive, for example if the person leaves, or as a means of blocking invalid use.
+Deletion of a user account is never allowed (except in special circumstances, only by system administrators).

 New registrations must be approved by facility staff.